dsoft02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [18-letteronly](./18-letteronly) - script that display all lines of the file /etc/ssh/sshd_config starting with a letter include capital letters as well

+[19-AZ](./19-AZ) - script that Replace all characters A and c from input to Z and e respectively.